Haibane Renmei: Dōjinshi

-The initial version of Haibane Renmei was a 22-page long dōjinshi (self-published work) of the same title by Yoshitoshi Abe.
-Released in 1998, it bore little resemblance to the final anime aside from being about people with halos and grey wings.
+Haibane Renmei is based on a (同人誌, dōjinshi) of the same title by Yoshitoshi Abe.
+Set in a Shibuya-like city, it contains a series of vignettes about people with halos and grey wings.
+Abe stated that the dōjinshi inspired later Haibane works and his character designs in Niea 7.

-Abe later reworked his idea into The Haibane of Old Home, which featured new characters and a different plot.
-The first issue, released in late 2001, was 24 pages long; the first anime episode covers roughly two-thirds of this issue.
-The second issue featured stories shown in the end of the first anime episode and the first third of the second episode.
+In 2002, Abe released The Haibane of Old Home, a dōjinshi that featured new characters and a different setting.
+The first two issues depict Rakka's hatching, naming, and the emergence of her wings.

-Following this, Abe released two special dōjinshi: the "Lifestyle Diary" and the "Extra Edition".
-The former explains that the story has been licensed as an anime to be released later that year, and that he would not be continuing the dōjinshi.
-The book's contents cover the specifics of character design, from personality to shoe style, and lay out maps of the town and some of its buildings.
+Following this, Abe released two special dōjinshi: Haibane Lifestyle Diary and The Haibane of Old Home—Extra Edition.
+In Lifestyle Diary, Abe announces that the story has been licensed as a TV-aired anime that will contain the remaining plot of the series.
+As a supplementary work, Lifestyle Diary covers the specifics of character design, from personality to shoe style, and lay out maps of the town and some of its buildings.
 It features several four-panel comics depicting the lives and behaviors of the specific haibane, including the protagonist Rakka's curiosity about her halo and wings.
-The Extra Edition is a flashback story to the character Reki's experiences as a haibane girl shortly after her mentor, Kuramori, left their home.
-This part of the story is covered in the anime, but the dōjinshi adds some additional detail.
-It was released after the completion of the anime series.
+The Extra Edition is a flashback story from the perspective of Reki, shortly after her mentor, Kuramori, left their home.
+It was released shortly after the completion of the anime series; Abe writes that Reki's flashbacks were initially cut from the anime's script, which spurred him to include them in the Extra Edition.

 Conception and influences

 Publication as an independent dōjinshi was necessitated by the experimental nature of the work.
 Abe later revealed that he made up the story as he wrote, having no firm plan in place for the characters and plot.
 Commercial magazines, on the other hand, would have required adherence to deadlines and page quotas in addition to a solid plan for the series.

 The series was influenced by, and is often compared to, Haruki Murakami's 1985 novel Hard-Boiled Wonderland and the End of the World.
 Both works share a common setting of a walled town inhabited by memoryless residents, and some individual elements were also borrowed, such as birds as a recurring motif.
 The novel was Abe's favourite at the time; he confessed to having read it more than ten times.
 Another influence was Hirokazu Kore-eda's 1998 Japanese film After Life, which also features recently deceased people struggling to move on.
+In an online magazine column, Abe described Haibane Renmei as his greatest piece of work.